Nevenall/sufficient-reason/System/Magick.md

   Backlash is a direct attempt by reality to protect itself by isolating the mage.

-  Reality rolls all of the Mage's paradox dice and it's current locality trait, (some assets or scene distictions may also apply) and determines two dice for a total ?and an effect die?
+  Reality rolls all of the Mage's paradox dice and it's current locality trait, (some assets or scene distinctions may also apply) and determines two dice for a total ?and an effect die?

   The Mage rolls their Mind, Arete, and Prime to resist.
 Some other traits can help, especially the familiar background.